- Future Distance Students

 - International requirement: TOEFL ≥ 560 or 80 iBT.

 Graduate certificate programs are a great way to start earning college credit toward a graduate degree.
 The GRE is not required to enter a certificate program.
-If you complete a certificate program with a grade of B or better in all core courses and you have the three prerequisite courses, you will be accepted into the corresponding master's degree program without taking the GRE.
-Classes taken for the certificate will count towrds the masters degree.
+If you complete a Geotech certificate program with a grade of B or better in all core courses and you have the three prerequisite courses, you will be accepted into the Geotech master's degree program without taking the GRE.
+Classes taken for the certificate will count toward the master’s degree.

 Geotechnics Graduate Certificate

-If you're like most prospective students, you have lots of questions about our distance programs.
+If you're like most prospective students, you have lots of questions about S&T's distance programs.
 We've tried to answer the most commonly asked questions, which can be found on the Frequently Asked Questions page.